fpl9000/EGD-go/design.md

 - `(sc *SourceConfig) GetSourceType() SourceType` - Determines source type (URL/File/Command/Script)
 - `(sc *SourceConfig) ToEnvironmentVars() map[string]string` - Converts config to environment variables for scripts

+**Source Configuration Validation Rules:**

+**Required Fields:**
+- `name`: Must be non-empty string, maximum 100 characters
+- `interval`: Must be valid duration string, minimum "10s", maximum "168h" (7 days)
+- `scale`: Must be float between 0.0 and 1.0 (inclusive)

+**Data Source Method (Exactly One Required):**
+- `url`: Must be valid HTTP/HTTPS URL, maximum 500 characters
+- `file`: Must be valid file path, file must exist and be readable
+- `command`: Must be non-empty array, first element must be executable command
+- `script_interpreter` + `script`: Both required together, interpreter must be valid command

+**Optional Field Validation:**
+- `size`: If specified, must be positive integer, maximum 100MB (104857600 bytes)
+- `min_size`: If specified, must be positive integer, must be ≤ `size` if both specified
+- `no_compress`: Boolean, defaults to false
+- `init_delay`: If specified, must be valid duration string, maximum "24h"
+- `prefetch`: If specified, must be valid HTTP/HTTPS URL, only valid with `url` sources
+- `disabled`: Boolean, defaults to false

+**Cross-Field Validation Rules:**
+- If `script_interpreter` is specified, `script` must also be specified
+- If `script` is specified, `script_interpreter` must also be specified
+- `prefetch` can only be used with `url` sources
+- `size` and `min_size` are ignored for `command` and `script` sources
+- Custom fields (for scripts) must have valid environment variable names (alphanumeric + underscore)

+**Security Validation:**
+- `script_interpreter`: Must be in allowed list or full path to verified executable
+- `script`: Must not exceed 64KB in size
+- `command`: Arguments must not contain null bytes or control characters
+- `file`: Must not be a device file, must be regular file or named pipe
+- `url`: Must use HTTPS for external hosts, HTTP only allowed for localhost

 ### Entropy Package (`internal/entropy/`)

 The entropy package contains core logic for entropy pool management, source handling, and the cryptographic stirring algorithm.